wp-plugins/pulsemaps/readme.txt

 The PulseMaps plugin visualizes your site visitors' locations on the world map.
 The plugin includes a map widget which you place on the pages you want to track.
 The areas where you get the most visitors are shown with a lighter color.

 Simply drop the widget on your blog's sidebar.
 The map widget will work as a form of “social proof” : your visitors see that your blog is being read by people all over the world.
 This makes your blog instantly more trustworthy–who would trust a blog nobody reads?
 With this widget, you show readers that your site DOES get visitors.
 As an added bonus, the map just looks pretty dang cool!

+Click on the widget to get to a large map which can be freely zoomed and panned.

 The widget size and colors are fully customizable; you can choose any colors and size you wish on the admin panel.
 The admin panel also has a larger version of the map (using Google Maps) which you can zoom and pan freely, all the way down to city level.